microsoft/code-with-engineering-playbook/docs/reliability/README.md

 ### Chaos Testing

 Leverage automated chaos testing to see how things break.
-Check out the list of the following tools:
+You can read this playbook's [article on fault injection testing](../automated-testing/fault-injection-testing/README.md) for more information on developing a hypothesis-driven suite of automated chaos test.
+The following list of chaos testing tools as well as [this section in the article linked above](../automated-testing/fault-injection-testing/README.md#chaos) has more details on available platforms and tooling for this purpose:

 * [Chaos Monkey](https://netflix.github.io/chaosmonkey/)
 * [Kraken](https://github.com/cloud-bulldozer/kraken)